AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 * Deleting by name will partially match to **exactly one person** in the list ([case-insensitive](#glossary)).
-  - If multiple matches are found, a list of all matching names will be displayed.
-You can then enter the **full name** of the person you want to delete.
+  - If multiple matches are found, a list of all matching names will be displayed:
+    - You can then enter the **full name** of the person you want to delete
+    - **Or** you can delete by index of the current list
 * Deleting by index must have a **positive** index number

 Examples: